Artificial intelligence (AI) is proving to be a valuable tool in managing workers’ compensation claims, particularly regarding litigation avoidance.

 Sorting Out the Pandemic’s Impact

-As the COVID-19 pandemic caused many employees to have to work remotely, employers often lost control of the ergonomics of those employees’ workplaces, setting the stage for potential workers’ compensation claims.
+As the ongoing COVID-19 pandemic has caused many employees to work remotely, employers often lost control of the ergonomics of those employees’ workplaces, setting the stage for potential workers’ compensation claims.

 While a wave of claims from workers setting up shop on dining room tables or living room couches has yet to emerge, it likely will arrive.
 As those claims appear, AI is expected to help employers manage the risks.